sts10/sts10.github.io/_posts/2020-10-05-peeking-the-pivot.markdown

             Some(this_element) => match peekable_vec.peek() {
                 Some(next_element) => {
-                    // Yes, there is a NEXT element, so we can do our comparison if this_element > next_element {
+                    // Yes, there is a NEXT element, so we can do our comparison
+                    // because here we have access to both this_element and
+                    // next_element
+                    if this_element > next_element {
                         return **next_element;
                     }